JohndKim/Relevance-Aware-Algorithmic-Recourse/README.md

 Results demonstrate that our approach is comparable to well-known baselines while achieving greater efficiency, measured by shorter computation times and fewer iterations, and lower relative costs, indicated by more minor modifications required to achieve desired outcomes.

 ## Setup
-Note: only works on x86_64 versions of python.
-User can use conda on MacOS to mitigate this.
+Note: only works on x86_64 versions of python due to library dependencies.

 ```bash
 # required for IRonPy which generates the relevance functions